mhale/mailrouter/README.md

 ## Tips

+* Create Routes first, so the drop-down Route selector is populated when Filters are created.
 * Define Filters in order beginning at 100, numbering the second Filter as 200, the third as 300, and so on.
 This provides flexibility later when inserting new Filters between existing Filters.
 * Filter fields are logical AND operations i.e. they must all match for the Filter to match.
 Place more specific Filters before general Filters.
 * Filters will be checked in the order displayed on the Filters page.